MLopezJ/LwM2M-device-simulator/README.md

 ## Enviroment variables

-Create an .env file in root of the proyect and fill it with custom values
+Create a `.env` file in the root of the proyect with the following keys

 ```
-deviceName="your-device-name" // name of the device
-port="5683" // LwM2M server port
-host="eu.iot.avsystem.cloud" // LwM2M hostmame
-lifetime="3600" // lifetime of the connection between the client and server
-lwm2mV="1.1" // LwM2M version used
-biding="U" // U stands for UDP
+deviceName=
+port=
+host=
+lifetime=
+lwm2mV=
+biding=
 ```

+Where

+* `deviceName` should be the name of the device
+* `port` should be the port of the LwM2M server. `5683`, for example.
+* `host` should be the hostname. `eu.iot.avsystem.cloud`, for example.
+* `lifetime` should be the lifetime desire for the connection between the client and the server.
+It should be in seconds, `3600` for example.
+* `lwm2mV` should be the LwM2M version used by the client. `1.1`, for example.
+* `Biding` should be the type of binding that the client supports for communication with the server. `U` for example, which stands for UDP.

 ## Test